Wright-Fisher diffusion with negative mutation rates: Changing and reversing time

-all coordinates other than the $\pi_1$th, $\pi_2$th, $\ldots$, $\pi_i$th are zero.
-And, $(X_{\pi_1}, \ldots, X_{\pi_i})$, conditioned on the past, are independent BESQ processes of dimensions $(4+\theta_{\pi_1}, \ldots, 4+\theta_{\pi_i})$ and starting from $(X_{\pi_1}, \ldots, X_{\pi_i})(R^*- R_{\pi_i})$.
+all coordinates other than the $\pi_1$th, $\pi_2$th, \ldots, $\pi _i$th are zero.
+And, $(X_{\pi_1}, \ldots, X_{\pi_i})$, conditioned on the past, are independent BESQ processes of dimensions $(4+\theta _{\pi_1}, \ldots, 4+\theta_{\pi_i})$ and starting from $(X_{\pi _1}, \ldots, X_{\pi_i})(R^*- R_{\pi_i})$.

-Thus, on this interval of time, the existence of the process $\nu$, identifying its law as the WF law, and the claimed independence from the process $S$, all follow from \cite[Prop.~11]{vsm}.
-The proof of the Lemma now follows by combining the argument over the distinct intervals. \end{proof}
+Thus, on this interval of time, the existence of the process $\nu$, identifying its law as the WF law, and the claimed independence from the process $S$, all follow from~\cite{vsm}, Proposition~11.
+The proof of the lemma now follows by combining the argument over the distinct intervals. \end{pf}

-\begin{lemma} Consider the set-up in \eqref{whatisri}, \eqref{whatisxi}, and \eqref{whatisa}.
-Let $Z_1, Z_2, \ldots, Z_n$ be $n$ stochastic processes defined such that $\{Z_i(t),\; 0\le t \le R^*\}$ is the time-reversal of the process $\{X_i(t),\; 0\le t \le R^*\}$, conditioned on $X_i(R^*)= z_i$.
+\begin{lemma} Consider the set-up in \eqref{whatisri}, \eqref{whatisxi} and \eqref {whatisa}.
+Let $Z_1, Z_2, \ldots, Z_n$ be $n$ stochastic processes defined such that $\{Z_i(t), 0\le t \le R^*\}$ is the time-reversal of the process $\{X_i(t), 0\le t \le R^*\}$, conditioned on $X_i(R^*)= z_i$.
 That is, conditioned on $X_i(R^*)=z_i$ for every $i$,

 Then $(Z_1, \ldots, Z_n)$ are independent BESQ processes of dimensions $-\theta_1, \ldots, -\theta_n$, starting from $z_1, \ldots, z_n$, and absorbed at the origin. \end{lemma}